 What Do We Do?

 - Offer one-on-one assistance, free of charge, with (1) admissions applications, (2) financial aid applications, (3) preparation for SAT, and (4) with the admissions essay required by UC’s and many private colleges and universities;

 - Conduct “La Habra Goes to College”, an annual event that attracts hundreds of families to the city’s community center where they learn how to apply to college, how to prepare for college, and how to pay for college;

 - Participate in community “College Nights”, attended by representatives from more than 70 colleges and universities from throughout the United States;

 - Lead workshops for parents and students at local high schools and middle schools, at Boys and Girls Clubs, for parent and community groups in churches, public libraries and community centers throughout the area;

-- Assists students and their parents with the FAFSA (Free Application for Federal Student Aid) in the Advance! office during regular office hours and on two Saturdays in February at the local Boys and Girls Clubs;
+- Assist students and their parents with the FAFSA (Free Application for Federal Student Aid) in the Advance! office during regular office hours and on two Saturdays in February at the local Boys and Girls Clubs;

-- Annually award between 13 and 17 scholarships, some of which are funded by families of former families of students who attended local schools and who now want to assist others who are less fortunate.
+- Annually award between 13 and 17 scholarships, some of which are funded by former families of students who attended local schools and who now want to assist others who are less fortunate.